 “The slate of nominees for the 2025 Boat of the Year competition is varied and intriguing, with a solid mix of multihulls and monohulls,” said longtime Boat of the Year judge Herb McCormick.
 “Conducting sea trials on Chesapeake Bay each fall is always fun and challenging, and we’re expecting very tight competition across the board with this very eclectic fleet of contestants.”

-The 2023 Boat of the Year awards will be announced in the January/February issue of Cruising World.
+The 2025 Boat of the Year award winners will be announced on December 5, 2024 and featured in the January/February issue of Cruising World.
 Learn more about the nominees below.

 Cruising World’s 2025 Boat of the Year Nominee Finalists